mullvad/git-carbon/README.md

 ### Update shared file

 `git-carbon` remembers where it got the files from, so it can apply changes easily.
-To get the new version of a shared file use `pull`:
+To get the new version of a shared file use `update`:

 ```
-git carbon pull .editorconfig
+git carbon update .editorconfig
 ```

 Or update all files `git-carbon` knows about:

 ```
-git carbon pull --all
+git carbon update --all
 ```